 In 2014, the Eighth Joint National Commission (JNC8) published evidence-based guidelines for the treatment of high blood pressure in adults, which recommended that ACE inhibitors are one of four drug classes recommended for initial therapy for adults with elevated blood pressure.
 The other three classes of drugs are calcium channel blockers, thiazide diuretics, and angiotensin receptor blockers, which are useful as initial therapy for the general nonblack population.
-Only thiazide and calcium channel blockers are recommended as initial therapy for the general block population with elevated blood pressure.
+Only thiazide and calcium channel blockers are recommended as initial therapy for the general black population with elevated blood pressure.

 Asymptomatic Left Ventricular Dysfunction